sloonz/rewritefs/README.md

 **i** and **x** has the same meaning than in Perl. **u** means "use utf-8" (both for pattern and input string).

-The syntax is pretty simple, and has three types of elements:

 ### Command line match